dotnet/docfx/docs/designs/xref.md

 #### New users or new uids
 Although the users of the existing respositories do not need to take action on the `xref` configuration, but if they need to use new external UIDs not covered by `xrefBasePath` after the migration to v3, they still need to add the related base path by following the steps under [migration](#migration).
 And the new users of DocFX v3 should always set the `xrefBasePath` by following the steps under [migration](#migration)

+#### Localization
+During the loc build, we should take configuration from the source repository.

 ## Resolve xref
 ### Using `xref` to reference a uid in markdown